 Privacy has always been a big concern for many of us.
 You might be wondering if the person who pays for your phone plan can actually see your text messages.
 This question pops up often, especially in families where one person pays the bills and everyone else uses their phones freely.
-In a nutshell, while the primary account holder can view details like call logs and data usage, they cannot see the contents of text messages you send and receive.
+In a nutshell, while the primary account holder can view details like call log history and data usage, they cannot see the contents of text messages you send and receive.

 This blog will dive into what phone plan holders can and cannot see on family plans.
 We’ll also touch on concerns about privacy and how much control the primary account holder has over the secondary ones.
 Ready to learn more?
 Keep reading!